dkcipher/padlock/README.md

 }
 ```

+Whenever an `AuthenticatedAction` determines that there's no current user
+it will invoke the `unauthorized` method on the `AuthorizationHandler`.

+The current user is determined using the `principal` method on the
+`AuthorizationHandler`.

 The authorization logic relies on a `Principal` implementation to
 get information about the current user.
-You can create your own
-implementation of this by implementing the `Principal` trait.
+You can create your own by implementing the `Principal` trait.

 ## More complex authorization operations
 The basic authorization operations allow you to specify whether